 Students taking the course for the first time have lab priority.

 The course expands on the syllabus of FYS210 Fluid Dynamics, and uses the theory from that course for analysing and designing transport systems (water distribution systems, ventilation systems etc.).
 Unsteady flow problems, hydraulic transients and control of such are covered.
 Pumps and pumping stations, turbines, fans, pipe systems and networks.
 The course has a compulsory laboratory component.
-The laboratory exercises cover forces upon moving vanes or blades, turbo machinery, analysis of hydraulic transients, software for analysing and dimensioning pipeline transport systems etc.
+The laboratory exercises cover principle of measuring flow rate, nozzles and orificies, turbo machinery, analysis of hydraulic transients, software for analysing and dimensioning pipeline transport systems etc.

 On completion of the course, the students should be able to analyse and design transport systems for fluids.
-The knowledge may be applied to VA-systems, hydraulic systems and pipeline transport systems (ventilation systems).
+The knowledge may be applied to water and waste water systems, other hydraulic systems and pipeline transport systems (ventilation systems).

-The course comprises lectures, calculation exercises and laboratory exercises including reporting.
+The course comprises lectures, problem solving sessions and laboratory exercises including reporting.
 The students work in groups in the laboratory.